evaporei/stratosphere/README.md

-# statistics
+# stratosphere

-Basic statistics utility library for Rust.

-I've done this library for learning purposes.
+:chart_with_upwards_trend: :earth_africa: A down to earth statistics library.

 ## Features